jojerd/Windows-TLS-Swiss-Army-Knife/README.md

 # Windows-TLS-Swiss-Army-Knife
 Windows PowerShell script to Enable TLS 1.2 and Disable legacy protocols.
 This can be run on any Windows Server Operating System with PowerShell 3.0 or higher.
-Does require Administrative Privileges to be used during execution if you are going to be making changes as this script make changes to the registry.
+Does require Administrative Privileges to be used during execution.
+The changes made for TLS are to enable BOTH the Client and Server registry keys.
+This is done even on servers as sometimes the server is also the client.
+Example being communicating with Azure Active Directory, or running a PowerShell session and connecting to Azure (connect-msolservice).
+In those instances the server is acting as a client, so its a best practice to enable both the Client and Server
+TLS registry keys.

 # Requirements